gdat515-sjfc-students/lle-assignment1/Homework1.md

 *Genetic Structure of the Purebred Domestic Dog* (sciencemag.org, 2004) is a journal article about the genetic relationships between dog breeds.
 The dataset “genotyped 96 microsatellite loci in 414 purebred dogs representing 85 breeds.”
-The researchers applied methods of cluster algorithms to the dataset.
+The researchers applied various cluster algorithms to the dataset.
 They were able to identify four clusters of breeds based on similarities in geographic origin, anatomy, and role in human lives.
 The graph compares the 85 breeds based on the outcomes of